Heron's formula: History

-was discovered by the Chinese.
-It was published in Mathematical Treatise in Nine Sections (Qin Jiushao, 1247).
+published in Mathematical Treatise in Nine Sections (Qin Jiushao, 1247).

 Proofs

 There are many ways to prove Heron's formula, for example using trigonometry as below, or the incenter and one excircle of the triangle, or as a special case of De Gua's theorem (for the particular case of acute triangles), or as a special case of Brahmagupta's formula (for the case of a degenerate cyclic quadrilateral).

 Trigonometric proof using the law of cosines

 A modern proof, which uses algebra and is quite different from the one provided by Heron, follows.